Report for NSF Workshop on AI for Electronic Design Automation: AI for Test and Verification

 \subsection{Opportunities for AI/EDA Collaboration}

 \textbf{Example 1:}

 One of the biggest AI/ML opportunities for chip design is in “creating” highly efficient and robust digital designs with drastic design productivity improvements – e.g., a few days vs. several months.
 Since verification is the biggest bottleneck in design today, design and verification cannot be treated separately for overall productivity benefits.
-This creates a unique opportunity to combine AI/ML techniques synergistically with recent breakthroughs in design verification (such as G-QED \cite{G-QED} and its extensions), which includes non-AI/ML techniques, for an overall AI-driven approach (e.g., AI-Boosted Chip Design or ABCD approach in \cite{mitra_presentation}).
+This creates a unique opportunity to combine AI/ML techniques synergistically with recent breakthroughs in design verification (such as G-QED~\cite{G-QED} and its extensions), which includes non-AI/ML techniques, for an overall AI-driven approach (e.g., AI-Boosted Chip Design or ABCD approach in~\cite{mitra_presentation}).
 The key idea is to effectively combine these techniques by exploiting their strengths while avoiding their weaknesses.

 To achieve this objective, several deeply technical questions must be answered.
 A few examples include: 1.
 How can AI/ML techniques be used to create designs with drastically fewer bugs to start with (before any design verification techniques are applied)?
 Today’s approaches based on naive natural language prompts create designs riddled with bugs despite small design sizes and no advanced architecture features.
-2. How can we verify complex AI/ML-generated designs with minimal human intervention using ideas in \cite{G-QED} and others?
-What verification guarantees can be provided especially for classes of bugs introduced by AI/ML?
+2. How can we verify complex AI/ML-generated designs with minimal human intervention using ideas in~\cite{G-QED} and others?
+What verification guarantees can be provided, especially for classes of bugs introduced by AI/ML?
 3. How can we feed verification results (e.g., counterexamples or bug traces) back to AI/ML for bug fixes?
 Can we rely on AI/ML-assisted debugging?
-4. How do we ensure that bug fixes are correct and they don’t significantly degrade performance and energy efficiency of resulting designs?
+4. How do we ensure that bug fixes are correct and don’t significantly degrade the performance and energy efficiency of resulting designs?
 Can AI/ML and non-AI/ML techniques collaborate on this aspect?
 5. How do we ensure that AI/ML understands various architecture features “correctly” and uses them in “appropriate” ways when creating designs?

 \textbf{Example 2:}